department-of-veterans-affairs/vets-website/_education/4-training-testing-national-testing-program.md

 ### Are you eligible for compensation?

 Yes, if:
-You are a Veteran eligible for the GI Bill
+You are a Veteran eligible for the GI Bill®

 ### Who is covered
 You